 I. The Curse of the Cross of Christ

 The Romans practiced several forms of execution.
 For example: They beheaded some, burned others at the stake and beat others to death by flogging.
 Why did they crucify Jesus upon a cross?
 According to God's plan, Jesus was to die this way for the sins of the world.
 Those who passed by would assume He was under God's curse.
-Isaiah prophesied, "Surely He has borne our griefs and carried our sorrows; yet we esteemed Him stricken, smitten by God, and afflicted" (Isa.
-53:4).
+Isaiah prophesied, "Surely He has borne our griefs and carried our sorrows; yet we esteemed Him stricken, smitten by God, and afflicted" (Isaiah 53:4).

-Moses is credited with writing, "If a man has committed a sin deserving of death, and he is put to death, and you hang him on a tree, his body shall not remain overnight on the tree, but you shall surely bury him that day, so that you do not defile the land which the LORD your God is giving you as an inheritance; for he who is hanged is accursed of God" (Deut.
-21:22-23).
+Moses is credited with writing, "If a man has committed a sin deserving of death, and he is put to death, and you hang him on a tree, his body shall not remain overnight on the tree, but you shall surely bury him that day, so that you do not defile the land which the LORD your God is giving you as an inheritance; for he who is hanged is accursed of God" (Deuteronomy 21:22-23).

 Paul said, "For as many as are of the works of the law are under the curse; for it is written, 'Cursed is everyone who does not continue in all things which are written in the book of the law, to do them.'
 But that no one is justified by the law in the sight of God is evident, for ‘the just shall live by faith.'
 Yet the law is not of faith, but 'the man who does them shall live by them.'
-Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, 'Cursed is everyone who hangs on a tree', that the blessing of Abraham might come upon the Gentiles in Christ Jesus, that we might receive the promise of the Spirit through faith" (Gal.
-3:10-14).
+Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, 'Cursed is everyone who hangs on a tree', that the blessing of Abraham might come upon the Gentiles in Christ Jesus, that we might receive the promise of the Spirit through faith" (Galatians 3:10-14).

 Sir Robert Anderson (1841-1918) perceptively declared, "The Cross was the manifestation of Divine love without reserve or limit; but it was also the expression of man's unutterable malignity."

 On the cross we find God the Son forsaken by God the Father.
 We read, "Now from the sixth hour until the ninth hour there was darkness over all the land.
 And about the ninth hour Jesus cried out with a loud voice, saying, 'Eli, Eli, lama sabachthani?' that is, 'My God, My God, why have You forsaken Me?'"
-(Matt.
-27:45-46).
+(Matthew 27:45-46).

-Here from the cross Jesus cites Psalm 22:1.
+Here from the cross Jesus cites Psalms 22:1.
 He is fully aware that He is fulfilling Bible prophecy and experiencing the separation from the Father that is necessary to bring about the forgiveness of our sins.